 Thoughts on the best cruise for teens

 What are you thoughts on the best cruise for teens?
-Is there another class of ships that you've found to be a hit for your teenager(s)?
+Is there another class of ships that you have found to be a hit for your teenager(s)?

-Tell us what they loved (or didn't love) onboard their cruise, or tell us what they're looking forward to the most on any upcoming sailings!
+Tell us what they loved (or didn't love) onboard their cruise, or tell us what they are looking forward to the most on any upcoming sailings!